Closed Circuit Systems - residency with the Institute of Neurology at UCL, Plun-Favreau lab.

 Together we have discussed the extensions and limitations of ‘knowing’, systems of control and dissemination, the dynamic of the group and the fear and beauty associated with science.
 The fragments presented will form a portrait of the members of the lab, a way of knowing at the edges.

-Below you will find links to radio shows, events and other research material as they emerge.
+Below you will find links to radio shows, events and other research material.

 Closed Circuit Systems: Slime, Sublime, Sublimation